-We confirm that the independence declaration required by the Corporations Act 2001, which has been given to the directors of the company, would be in the same terms if given to the directors as at the time of this auditor's report.
+We confirm that the independence declaration required by the Corporations Act 2001, which has been given to the directors of the company.

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.